✨ Use WELCOME10 for 10% OFF ✨

 Now that we’ve discussed what challenges male infertility can pose, let’s talk about women.
 Unsurprisingly, our complex reproductive and endocrine system leaves a lot more room for error.
 And so female infertility can be caused by a number of factors.

-Structural Issues with Reproductive System
+Structural Issues with the Reproductive System

 Similar to men, any barriers or blockages in the fallopian tubes or uterus can prevent the sperm and egg from meeting.
 Early checkups (through a test like HSG - Hysterosalpingogram) could mean better options and even complete surgical removal in some cases.